Search

 Walls

-The Base Cam Transform is best used in conjunction with the Wall pins.
+The Base Cam Transform is best used in conjunction with the Wall parameters.
 They allow for the independent positioning of the virtual Walls.
-These pins use meters for measure and they are named based on the camera's perspective.
+These parameters use meters for measure and they are named based on the camera's perspective.

-- Floor: If the tracked camera and the green screen are on the same floor (height), then do not adjust this pin.
+• Floor: If the tracked camera and the green screen are on the same floor (height), then do not adjust this parameter.

 Here is our result after setting up the Walls and the Base Cam Transform: